 Who remembers the population explosion?
 The population explosion was posited by a Stanford University biologist who claimed in the late 1960s that the Earth’s predicted rapid population growth in the 1970s and 1980s would lead to mass famine and carnage.
 Believers advocated for broad public action, including taxes on children and compulsory birth control.
 Small families became en vogue in America, and in a more extreme answer to this perceived problem, 8 million sterilizations were performed in India.
 In the end, there was no food crisis; food security dramatically increased in the 1980s, but it was too late for the thousands of Indian women who would never bear children.
 This is a clear example of how sometimes even scientists get things wrong.

-The Bottom Line: To the extent that species and habitats are being destroyed, and public trust and safety is being eroded by special interests, man has moral imperative to intervene in these processes.
+The Bottom Line: To the extent that species and habitats are being destroyed, and public trust and safety is being eroded by special interests, man has a moral imperative to intervene in these processes.
 That being said, it’s always important to temper our actions with the knowledge that nothing is 100%, and skepticism is a useful tool for attaining balanced solutions.
-Given that it is our home in question, where do you stand on climate change?
+Given that it is our planet in question, where do you stand on climate change?